 Overview of PRAN

-PRAN is integral to the National Pension System, which was introduced by the Government of India to provide citizens with a sustainable pension plan for their retirement years.
+In terms of efficiency and accountability, PRAN is essential to the National Pension System.
+It, was introduced by the Government of India to provide citizens with a sustainable pension plan for their retirement years.
 Every NPS subscriber must have a PRAN, as it helps in linking and managing all their retirement contributions efficiently.

 Why PRAN is Important for Retirement Planning